jepetersohn/ghs-jquery-ajax-challenge/README.md

 A Full Page Refresh **Demolishes** your **Entire Page** - but all you want was a great new kitchen.

-AJAX Lets You Update exactly what you want, nothing more, nothing less.
+AJAX lets you update exactly what you want, nothing more, nothing less.

 AJAX also gives you lots of options for data transmission:
 - XML (eXtensible Markup Language)